rawmkit/rawm/README.md

 OVERVIEW
 ========

-This directory contains `rawm`, a raw dynamic window manager for X.
+This directory contains `rawm`, a Ra Window Manager for X.

 This `rawm` distribution is a fork of suckless' `dwm` version 6.0 with the following applied patches: